GuidesWikiWhat Is VRM?

 Hti HT18 Thermal camera to record the thermals of the VRM – (Image By Tech4Gamers)

-Heatsinks are typically made from materials with high thermal conductivity, such as aluminium, and increase the surface area in contact with the air, promoting heat dissipation.[6]
+Heatsinks are typically made from materials with high thermal conductivity, such as aluminum, and increase the surface area in contact with the air, promoting heat dissipation.[6]

 VRM And Overclocking

 A motherboard’s VRM design has a direct impact on its overclocking potential.
-Therefore, if you plan on overclocking the build, then you need to pay attention to the VRM structure.
+Therefore, if you plan to overlock the build, consider the VRM structure.

 Overclocking

-Overclocking makes a computer component, such as a processor or graphics card, run at a higher frequency than the manufacturer has designated.[7]
+Overclocking makes a computer component, such as a processor or graphics card, run more frequently than the manufacturer has designated.[7]
 This can be done by adjusting the component’s clock speed, voltage, or other parameters to increase performance.
 The procedure essentially helps you improve the processor’s performance for gaming, video editing, or scientific simulations.

 How Does VRM Effect Overclocking?

-When overclocking, the voltage requirements of the component increase, putting a significant strain on the VRM.[8]
-Hence, you need a high-quality VRM that can keep up with the additional power requirements without running into issues.
+When overclocking, the voltage requirements of the component increase, putting a significant strain on the VRM.
+Hence, you need a high-quality VRM to maintain the additional power requirements without issues.

 The Impact Of VRM On Overclocking